blueburncz/GMBullet/README.md

 [examples](https://github.com/bulletphysics/bullet3/tree/master/examples)
 included in the official repo.
 In case you need help with GMBullet, you can join the [BlueBurn Discord server](https://discord.gg/ep2BGPm), where I will try to do my best to answer your questions.
+This repo also contains a sample GM project to help you get started.

 # Building from source
 Requires [CMake](https://cmake.org) version 3.23 or newer!